 Hopefully you now have a better idea of what real user monitoring can offer you in terms of identifying possibilities for speeding up your websites, especially by looking at the long tail.
 This is just one feature of RUM and there are of course other ways you can analyze your data.

 We hope that you take our Real User Monitoring service for a spin, and we’re confident it will become an invaluable tool in your web performance toolbox.
-If you don’t already have a Pingdom account, you can sign up for one here.
+If you don’t already have a Pingdom account, you can sign up for one Sign up to Pingdom here.

 We will be back soon again with more articles about real user monitoring, including practical tips of how exactly RUM can help you identify performance issues with your sites.